How to Help Someone Who Is Having Trouble Breathing

-There are, in fact, several different health problems that can cause a person to suddenly begin to need help breathing.
-Breathing emergencies can be caused by allergic reactions, asthma, electric shock, heart attacks, and even some medications.
-Since it is essential to get help right away if someone is having difficulty breathing, it is important that we all learn how to quickly recognize asthma symptoms, as well as symptoms of other breathing emergencies.
+There are, in fact, several different health problems which can cause a person to suddenly begin to need help breathing.
+Breathing emergencies may be caused by allergic reactions, asthma, electric shock, heart attacks, and even some medications.
+Since it is essential to get help right away if someone is having difficulty breathing, it is important for everyone to learn how to quickly recognize asthma symptoms, as well as symptoms of other breathing emergencies.
 Although some are obvious, others can be very subtle.

 If you have a family member who sometimes has difficulty breathing, you may even want to keep a rescue mask and pocket resuscitator on hand.
-They are very inexpensive and could make it easier for you to keep them alive until emergency personnel arrive.
+They are very inexpensive and could make it easier for you to keep your loved one alive until emergency personnel arrive.

 A Rescue Mask and Resuscitator Can Help You Save a Life

 If you have a family member who may sometimes have trouble breathing, for example because of asthma, you may want to keep one of these devices on hand.
 In my First Aid Training as a Girl Scout Leader and school employee, we practiced using these types of devices.
 You may also want to take a class in how to use a resuscitator so you are not struggling with the device in an emergency.
 Once I learned how to use one, I realized what a life-saving gift they could be for someone who is having difficulty breathing.